 Fog is rarely found in the Cook Strait area as the wind funnel effect sweeps it away.
 Late summer is usually the only time of year fog is experienced.
 Low cloud and rain though can severely restrict visibility.

 Karori Rock stands in the centre of a considerable area of underwater hazards.
 The rock is approximately half a mile offshore and surmounted by a lighthouse.
-A sectored light is on the Southern end of Tongue Point and shows red to the south east, covering various hazards including Thoms Rock, approximately 1 mile offshore ,and 1 mile southeast of Karori Rock.
-Thoms Rock has about 1.5 meters of water over it.
-About one mile northwest of Karori Rock is Luna Rock which has 1.8 meters of water over it.
+A sectored light is on the Southern end of Tongue Point and shows red to the south east, covering various hazards including Thoms Rock, approximately 1 mile offshore, and 1 mile southeast of Karori Rock.
+About one mile northwest of Karori Rock is Luna Rock.
 Luna Rock is close to the shore and not covered by the red sector of Karori Light.

 The only offshore hazard in the middle of Cook Strait is Fisherman's Rock.
 Lying almost midway between Cape Koamaru and Mana Island it has a clearance of 10 metres.
 However the area surrounding the rock can be hazardous in strong tide or wind conditions.
 Large overfalls and seas can develop in these conditions.